-- B. Full-time incumbent temporary employees with four (4) or more years of consecutive full-time temporary service in a classification series on the campus as of the date of the tentative agreement shall be awarded permanency at a one hundred percent (100%) time base in the classification held at the time permanency is granted. - C. In the event that a full-time temporary employee exceeds four (4) years of consecutive full-time temporary service in a classification series on the campus, he/she shall be granted permanency at a one hundred percent (100%) time-base in the classification held at the time permanency is granted. - D. When a full-time temporary employee has achieved three (3) years of consecutive full-time temporary service in a classification series on a campus, any reduction of the duration or time base of their appointment in the year preceding a grant of permanency pursuant to 13.7 (C) shall be by mutual agreement, or as a direct consequence of the demonstrable operational needs of the campus.
+- A. No full-time temporary employee may be appointed or employed for a period exceeding four (4) years of consecutive full-time temporary service in a classification series at the campus. - B. Full-time incumbent temporary employees with four (4) or more years of consecutive full-time temporary service in a classification series on the campus as of the date of the tentative agreement shall be awarded permanency at a one hundred percent (100%) time base in the classification held at the time permanency is granted. - C. In the event that a full-time temporary employee exceeds four (4) years of consecutive full-time temporary service in a classification series on the campus, they shall be granted permanency at a one hundred percent (100%) time-base in the classification held at the time permanency is granted. - D. When a full-time temporary employee has achieved three (3) years of consecutive full-time temporary service in a classification series on a campus, any reduction of the duration or time base of their appointment in the year preceding a grant of permanency pursuant to 13.7 (C) shall be by mutual agreement, or as a direct consequence of the demonstrable operational needs of the campus.